 Problem Possible Cause Corrective Action The plow angles while plowing.
 The ANGLE control solenoid valve is contaminated or damaged.
 Clean or replace the ANGLE control solenoid valve.
 The pressure relief valve is contaminated or damaged.
 Clean or replace the pressure relief valve.
-The pressure relief valve is set incorrectly.
+The pressure relief value is set incorrectly.
 Contact your authorized BOSS dealer.
 The plow does not angle or angles slowly.
 The hydraulic-fluid level is incorrect.
 Ensure that the hydraulic-fluid level should is within 2 cm (3/4 inch) of the top of the reservoir when the plow is lowered.
-The power/ground cables and/or the control cables are not connected properly.
-Connect the cables if they are not connected.
+The bumper cable is not connected.
+2. Connect the cable.
 The wiring connections on the valve block are not connected properly.
 Refer to the manifold wiring schematic included with your Owner's Manual.
 The battery is damaged or depleted.
 Load a test battery and replace it if necessary.
 The ANGLE control solenoid valve does not open completely.
-Replace the ANGLE control solenoid valve.
+5. Replace the ANGLE control solenoid valve.
+Fluid leaks from the lift cylinders.
+The fittings are loose or the O-rings are damaged.
+Tighten loose fittings.
+See your authorized BOSS dealer for a seal kit.
+2. The rods are pitted or rough.
+2. Polish them with a copus cloth or extra fine steel wool.